 Chhath: The Solar Festival with Lunar Timing

-छठ पूजा (Chhath Puja) is the one major Nepali Hindu festival that is centrally oriented toward the Sun rather than the Moon — yet its timing is still defined by a lunar tithi.
-Chhath falls on the Shashthi (6th tithi) of the bright fortnight of Kartik, two days after Bhai Tika.
-The central ritual is the अर्घ्य (arghya), the offering of water and fruit to the setting Sun (on Shashthi evening) and the rising Sun (on the following morning, Saptami).
-The exact moments of arghya are governed not by the panchang in the usual five-anga sense, but by the astronomical sunset and sunrise times — making Chhath the festival in which solar timing is most precisely observed.
+छठ पूजा (Chhath Puja) is a major Nepali Hindu festival centrally oriented toward the Sun rather than the Moon, yet its timing is still defined by a lunar tithi.
+Chhath falls on the Shashthi (6th tithi) of the bright fortnight of Kartik, a few days after Bhai Tika.
+The central ritual is the अर्घ्य (arghya), the offering of water and fruit to the setting Sun on Shashthi evening and the rising Sun on the following morning, Saptami.
+The exact moments of arghya are governed by astronomical sunset and sunrise times, making Chhath the festival in which solar timing is most precisely observed.

 In Nepal's Terai region and among Madhesi communities, Chhath is celebrated with an intensity that rivals Dashain.
 The ritual of standing in river or pond water up to the waist, holding the offering aloft while facing the Sun, is one of the most visually distinctive ritual acts in the Nepali Hindu calendar.
 Because the exact time of the solar contact matters, Chhath practitioners often consult regional panchang apps that provide precise sunset and sunrise times for their specific location rather than the Kathmandu reference point.